-Outdoor Dining Guide for OC - OceanCity.com
+Ocean City, MD Outdoor Dining Guide - Top 10 Outdoor Restaurants in OC

 BJ’s on the Water

 Looking for Eastern Shore cuisine at it’s finest?
-Go to BJ’s!
-The homemade soups, salads, sandwiches, and entrees will make you day.
-The covered deck at BJ’s is the perfect setting for a daily Happy Hour Deck party!
+Go to BJ’s, an Ocean City tradition since 1979.
+Their homemade soups, salads, sandwiches and entrees will make you day, and the covered deck at BJ’s is the perfect setting for a daily Happy Hour Deck party.
 Live bands play every Wednesday during the summer on the deck at 9 p.m.
 Go to BJ’s on 75th Street and head towards the bay.

 Coconuts Beach Bar & Grill

 Beach service at it’s best!
-Head to Coconut’s to enjoy their newly renovated patio while having lunch, dinner, or just relaxing.
-Specialty items include seafood, crab cakes, grilled hamburgers, and many more.
+Head to Coconut’s to enjoy their newly-renovated patio while having lunch, dinner, or just relaxing with a drink.
+Specialty items include seafood, crab cakes and grilled hamburgers.
 The kid’s menu is fantastic and there is usually some form of children’s entertainment during the day to keep the little ones busy.
 Live entertainment plays on the stage built into the sand.
-Happy hour is from 5 p.m. to 6 p.m. daily.
-Food an beverage service is offered on the beach and at the pool.
+Happy hour is from 5 p.m. to 6 p.m. daily., and with 2-for-1 drink specials, it’s certainly the fastest hour at the beach.
+Food and beverage service is offered on the beach and at the pool.
 Coconut’s is located inside the Castle in the Sand Hotel on 37th Street and the Ocean.

 Fish Tales Restaurant

 Fish Tales offers a great setting for enjoying the beautiful afternoons in Ocean City!
-There are many picnic tables outside on a man-created beach that overlooks the bay and the Bahia Marina.
-Watch the boats come in flying their fish flags to see what they caught today.
-Have a nice cold drink in one of Fish Tales several hanging swings.
+There are many picnic tables outside on a man-made beach that overlooks the bay and the Bahia Marina.
+Watch the boats come in flying their fish flags and check out the catch of the day, or have a nice cold drink in one of Fish Tales’ several hanging swings.
 Want a good place to take your kids?
-Tales offers a huge pirate ship playground right next to the outdoor dining area.
+Tales offers a huge pirate ship playground right next to the outdoor dining area, so you can keep your eye on them while you enjoy your meal.
 Fish Tales serves lunch, dinner, and drinks.

 Hooper’s Crab House

 A vacation must.
-It seems like everyone has attempted the all-you-can-eat crab feast at Hooper’s while on vacation in Ocean City at least once!
-Located in the Ocean Gateway in West Ocean City, this crab house accommodated all ages.
-Most prices range from $26 to $30 for crab meals.
-All-you-can-eat specials include steamed crabs seasoned in Old Bay, steamed shrimp, fried clam strips, fried chicken, BBQ baby back ribs, corn on the cob, and hush puppies.
+Seriously — It seems like everyone has attempted the all-you-can-eat crab feast at Hooper’s while on vacation in Ocean City at least once.
+Located off Ocean Gateway in West Ocean City, this crab house accommodates all ages.
+Most prices range from $26 to $30 for crab meals, and all-you-can-eat specials include steamed crabs seasoned in Old Bay, steamed shrimp, fried clam strips, fried chicken, BBQ baby back ribs, corn on the cob, and hush puppies.
 Go on an adventure at Hooper’s with your whole family!

 1 Comment on this Post